FranciscoGalan/Opinion_Piece_Generator/README.md

 ### Analyzing

-We used several functions to calculate the clarity metrics of a text (see **[Notebook](https://nbviewer.jupyter.org/github/FranciscoGalan/Opinion_Piece_Generator/blob/main/Text%20Analytics/Clarity%20metrics.ipynb)**):
+We wrote several functions to calculate the clarity metrics of a text (see **[Notebook](https://nbviewer.jupyter.org/github/FranciscoGalan/Opinion_Piece_Generator/blob/main/Text%20Analytics/Clarity%20metrics.ipynb)**):

 - `avg_word_per_sentence(text)`: Returns average words per sentence of a text.
 - `avg_syllables_per_word(text)`: Returns average syllables per word of a text.
 It uses the [textstat](https://pypi.org/project/textstat/) library to count the syllables of a word.